oxfist/cili/README.md

 2.  **Set environment variables.**

-    Add a `.env.local` file with the following varibles and their respective
+    Add a `.env.local` file with the following variables and their respective
     values:

     ```shell